Why isn't my stream playing in the latest update to Chrome?

 • Speak to your streaming provider to see what they recommend.
 They may give you a different HTTPS URL to use instead.

-• Try adding the 's' in to your existing stream URL to see if it works.
-You can try this in your browser first before putting it live on your website, by copying the stream URL and pasting it in to your browser's address bar, updating http to be https.
+• Try adding the 's' into your existing stream URL to see if it works.
+You can try this in your browser first before putting it live on your website, by copying the stream URL and pasting it into your browser's address bar, updating http to be https.

 To update the stream URL on your website, go to the Aiir main menu, then either the Aiir Player or Radioplayer section depending on which you use, then select your station's player.
-For Radioplayer, you then need to select the "Web Player" tab where you'll find the stream URL field.

 Still need help?
 Contact Us Contact Us